theforeman/foreman_discovery/README.md

 This plugin aims to enable MaaS hardware discovery in Foreman.
 It is of alpha quality right now ;)

+# Dependencies

+* Foreman running from commit 8dcdcce6f9fdb5d (or newer)

 # Installation:

-First, get my Host model refactoring from my [foreman/discovery branch](https://github.com/GregSutcliffe/foreman/tree/discovery_plugin).
-Get that running.

-Then require the gem in Foreman, and also Deface:
+Require the gem in Foreman, and also Deface:

     bundler.d/Gemfile.local.rb:
     gem 'deface', '0.7.2'